D5147, 5147, 24147

 Noted Glasgow Works September & October 1974.

-The condition reports assume that throughout the life of D5147/24147 the locomotive retained shortened fuel & water tanks, at some point both headcode boxes acquired sloped sides ('fairings'), and it was one of several Class 24s to carry green livery with its TOPS number applied.
+The condition reports indicate that throughout the life of D5147/24147 the locomotive retained shortened fuel & water tanks, at some point both headcode boxes acquired sloped sides ('fairings'), and it was one of several Class 24s to carry green livery with its TOPS number applied.

 The completion of D5147 - D5150 closed out the order books for the BR/Sulzer Type 2s powered by the 1,160hp 6LDA28A engine, these last four locomotives were laid down at Derby during the autumn of 1960, with delivery of D5147 taking place on December 17th to Gateshead.
 These locomotives were boiler equipped, so found themselves diagrammed for both passenger and freight work in the Newcastle area, including the principal routes to Edinburgh, Carlisle & York.